open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 what happens? in a typical webpack & babel setup your code gets compiled down to es5 in order to be able to run the code also on older browser like IE11.

-However you may ask how often do I actually run my app in an older browser?
+However, you may ask how often do I actually run my app in an older browser?

 A typical developer should probably develop ~90% on a modern browser and ~10% on older browsers to make sure everything still works in order.
 At least we hope you have such a nice workflow 🤗